andrew-a-hale/simple-data-pipeline/README.md

 ## Server

-The Server loosely emulates the MOTOGP API and is seeded by parquet files directly from a public github repo.
+The Server loosely emulates the MOTOGP API.
 These files are quite small since this is just a small subset of the results data and then is heavily compressed by the parquet format.

 ## Client